Nowak0/Word2Vec/README.md

 ## Dataset

-The dataset was preprocessed through tokenization, lowercasing, and removal of punctuation before building the vocabulary.
+The dataset was preprocessed through tokenization, lowercasing and removal of punctuation before building the vocabulary.
 It includes:
 - ~75000 total words
 - ~7200 unique words
 - ~540000 Skip-gram pairs without subsampling